Symbiomatrix/Comfyui-Sort-Files/README.md

 # Comfyui modded sort + image saver nodes.

+## V3
+Added nodes for casting to float, and ffmpeg merging a video segment folder based on filename format (glob) which can trim a chosen number of frames at the end.

 ## V2
 Sort is now changeable through SortControl node - run it with any input then refresh.
 It currently has an anticaching mechanism for loras only.